AutoMapper/AutoMapper.Extensions.EnumMapping/README.md

 ### Summary

 The AutoMapper.Extensions.EnumMapping library gives you control about your enum values mappings.
-Normally enums are automatically mapped bij AutoMapper as an integer, but you have no control about custom mappings.
+Normally, enums are automatically mapped by AutoMapper by performing a case-insensitive TryParse, before falling back to mapping by using the internal-integer value, but you have no control about custom mappings.
 It is possible to create a custom type converter for every enum.

 This library supports mapping enums values like properties.